kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 ### Kubelet Behavior

 - Admission is fail-closed.
-If the pod has `defaultNetwork: None` and the runtime does not report `network_mode_none` in `RuntimeFeatures`, the kubelet rejects the pod with `PodAdmitFailed`, reason `UnsupportedNetworkMode`.
+If the pod has `defaultNetwork: None` and the runtime does not report `default_network_none` in `RuntimeFeatures`, the kubelet rejects the pod with `PodAdmitFailed`, reason `UnsupportedDefaultNetwork`.
 Same rejection if the kubelet's `PodDefaultNetwork` gate is off.
-Attaching an intentionally isolated pod to the cluster network is worse than not running it.
+Attaching an intentionally isolated pod to the default pod network is worse than not running it.
-- `generatePodSandboxConfig` sets `network_mode: NONE`.
+- `generatePodSandboxConfig` sets `default_network: NONE`.
   `determinePodSandboxIPs` returns no IPs, and `PodSandboxChanged` must not recreate the sandbox because the IP is missing.
 - `status.podIP`/`status.podIPs` stay empty.
 Readiness is computed from